(1) Provision shall be made by any regulations made for the purposes of sections 238(3) and (4) and 239(2)—

 (i) the removal and reinterment of the remains of the deceased, and

 (ii) the disposal of any monument commemorating the deceased,

-and for requiring the persons in whom the land is vested to
+and for requiring the persons

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.